 The advanced training program will provide opportunities to achieve: (1) competence and expertise in the assessment, diagnosis and management of a range of vulvar disorders; and (2) competence in assessing the impact of these disorders on a woman’s holistic health.
 (See BCCVH Vulvar Competencies ATP)

 The trainee will be primarily working out of the BC Centre for Vulvar Health (BCCVH).
 The BCCVH offers ambulatory multidisciplinary and holistic health care to women with vulvar disorders.
-The BCCVH offers 4 core clinical programs: the Vulvar Disease Clinic; the Vulvodynia Program, the Vulvar Intra-epithelial Neoplasia Clinic and the Vulvar Oncology Clinic.
+The BCCVH offers 5 core clinical programs: the Vulvar Disease Clinic; the Vulvodynia Program, the Vulvar Intra-epithelial Neoplasia Clinic, Vulvar Oncology Clinic and sexual medicine for cancer survivorship.
 For more information about our Centre see our website : www.bcvulvarhealth.ca

 The BCCVH is located in the Gordon and Leslie Diamond Health Care Centre, Vancouver General Hospital.
 The Centre runs 36 clinics per month and services >1000 women per year.
 The trainee will work as part of a multidisciplinary team (clinical care coordinator, registered nurse, registered psychologist, registered physiotherapist, sexual medicine clinician, gynecologists, gynecologic oncologists) 3-4 days per week.